What are the different types of homes?

 Apartments are commonly thought of as rentals, but those who prefer the conveniences of city life might opt to own one instead.

 If you’re sick of throwing away money on rent but don’t want to give up the amenities that come from living in a shared building, taking out a mortgage for an apartment might be the right choice.
-An apartment style unit will be either under a condominium or cooperative form of ownership, and also may fall under the jurisdiction of a homeowners association.
+An apartment style unit will be either under a condominium or cooperative form of ownership and may also fall under the jurisdiction of a homeowners association.

 Some might turn away from apartments because of the potential for reduced privacy and additional restrictive covenants.
 However, apartments give buyers the chance to build equity at a lower cost than a traditional single-family home.
-For those living solo, or with a small family on a budget, apartments might be the perfect option.
+For those living solo or with a small family on a budget, apartments might be the perfect option.

 3. Townhomes

-4. Condos
+4. Condominiums

 The high demand in urban and suburban areas has been a constant burden for house hunters.
 The walkability, resources, entertainment and economic opportunities in these neighborhoods drive up prices as more people move to these communities.